 Google Apps for Education is a suite of online ‘in the cloud’ * services which includes email, documents, spreadsheets, presentations, messaging, chats, file storage and many other applications.
 It is the same system URI students and alumni began using in 2010 and has proven to be a successful and important educational tool in our global, online collaborative environment.

-This website will help you prepare for URI’s move to Google for email, calendar, and collaboration tools.
-During the coming weeks and months, we will continue to share information on what you can expect and what you need to do before Going Google.
+This website will help you prepare for URI’s move to Google Apps for email, calendar, and collaboration tools.
+We will continue to share information on what you can expect and what you can do before Going Google.